 - Once you're sure the water is draining, turn the water valve on, allow the tank to fill, then flush the toilet.
 Swish the plunger in the fresh water for a quick cleaning before leaving.
 Flush again.

-If all your efforts fail, or if there is no plunger in the bathroom, swallow your pride and discreetly tell the host about your dilemma.
-Ask for a plunger and volunteer to do the labor--after all, now you know how to do it like a pro.
+If you're efforts are failing, or if there is no plunger in the bathroom, and frantically asking yourself, what else can I use to unclog the toilet?
+The best thing may be to swallow your pride and discreetly tell the host about your dilemma.
+Ask for a plunger (maybe there's one in another bathroom) and volunteer to do the labor — after all, now you know how to do it like a pro.

 How to avoid clogging drains and disposals: